The Wild Side of Life: Cover versions

 There have been many cover versions of "The Wild Side of Life", several of which became hits in their own right.
-Burl Ives had a top 10 hit with the song concurrent with Thompson's success, Ray Price recorded it on his "Night Life" LP in 1963, while Freddy Fender reached No. 13 on the Billboard Hot Country Singles chart in early 1976.
+Burl Ives had a hit with the song concurrent with Thompson's success, Ray Price recorded it on his "Night Life" LP in 1963, while Freddy Fender reached No. 13 on the Billboard Hot Country Singles chart in early 1976.
 It was also the only single by Tommy Quickly to make the U.K. charts, reaching No. 33 in 1964.
 M.P.D Limited also did a much lesser known cover of this song on their 1967 LP - The Best Of M.P.D.
 Limited.

+Formerly Fat Harry released its cover on Lost Recordings (1969-1972) album.

+The Grease Band recorded a version in 1972.

 Rod Stewart released a version of this song on his 1976 album, A Night On The Town.

 A version by the British rock band Status Quo reached the UK top 10 in 1976, peaking at #9.
 Quo's rock version featured, instead of Alan Lancaster (who had to go back to his family in Australia), Deep Purple's bassist Roger Glover, who also produced the song.
 While "Wild Side of Life" was released as a non-album single, it can be found on the deluxe edition with bonus tracks on the album Blue for You.

 In 1981, "Wild Side" and "It Wasn't God ..." were combined into a duet by Waylon Jennings and Jessi Colter on their album Leather and Lace; that version reached No. 10.

+The Pirates of the Mississippi recorded a version of this song for their 1993 album, Dream You.

 Welsh singer Bonnie Tyler recorded this song on her 1981 album Goodbye to the Island.

 Vic Dana recorded a pop version of "The Wild Side of Life" with full orchestra backing.